yaaminiv/yaaminiv.github.io/_posts/2022-02-01-February-2022-Goals.md

 - Integrated new papers into main text and supplementary material
 - Included new studies in revised Figure 2

+**Other**:

+- Updated WGCNA methods and results for the eelgrass paper
+- Had a great meeting with CAN to discuss projects!
+- Put more thought into potential future projects
+- Developed surveys for the postdoctoral mentoring program

 ### February Goals

 **Gigas Gonad Methylation**: